keptn/keptn.github.io/content/docs/0.5.0.beta/manage/service/index.md

 1. The Helm chart requires _at least one_ [service](https://kubernetes.io/docs/concepts/services-networking/service/).
 In each service, the property `spec.selector.app` has to be set.

-1. The Helm chart _has_ to contain a `values.yaml` file with at least the `image` and `replicas` parameters for the deployment (i.e., these parameters are used in the deployment).
+1. The Helm chart _has_ to contain a `values.yaml` file with at least the `image` and `replicas` parameters for the deployment.
+These parameters are used in the deployment and Keptn references exactly their names.
 An example is shown below:

   ```yaml
   image: docker.io/keptnexamples/carts:0.9.1